OnurSefa/DQN_Move_Object/README.md

 ![](plots/1_rps_smooth.png)

-After running the `evaluate` function with the `hw2_1.pth` trained model parameter file, I made 5 experimental episodes.
+After running the `test` function with the `hw2_1.pth` trained model parameter file, I made 5 experimental episodes.
 Each episode showed very similar behaviours.
 Even though the total reward gained from the experiment 1 seems very low, when we see regarding rps value, we can see that each run results with similar reward values.